louis-marceron/web-project-api-template/README.md

 **dotenv**: tool that loads environment variables, which can be accessed from anywhere in your project, and allows you to store sensitive information such as database credentials in a separate .env file that is not tracked by Git when committing files.

+**helmet**: middleware that helps secure your Express apps by setting various HTTP headers.

 ## The file structure

 `controllers/`: Contains the code responsible for handling user input, interacting with models, and returning appropriate responses.